nuwainfo/ffl/README.md

 - GUI and Upload addons
 - Upload server and APIs

-You may notice that even though these parts are not present in this open-source repo, the executable you download might still show that certain addons are “loaded”.
-That’s because:
+You may notice that even though these parts are not present in this open-source repo, the executable you download might still show that certain addons are "loaded".
+That's because:

 - I want you to be able to **turn on upload features at any time**.
 - If you already have an account, you can use them immediately.
-- And honestly, if you like the tool, I hope you’ll consider supporting the project 🙂
+- And honestly, if you like the tool, I hope you'll consider supporting the project 🙂

 If you prefer an executable that behaves **strictly identical** to what is in this open-source repo, you have a few options: